Bobby back pack review: Travelling with an anti theft bag

 I'm a bit paranoid (as you may have guessed already) and I didn't want to leave all my valuables and in-flight essentials in the overhead storage compartment.
 Fortunately, the main zip compartment on the bag is designed to be locked, so you can add a padlock and no one will be able to rummage around inside while you're sleeping on long flights.

-But, if you're also cautious and are considering a Bobby, keep in mind that you will have to bring an additional smaller bag that can fit by your feet on the plane.
+But, if you're also cautious and are considering a Bobby, keep in mind that you might have to bring an additional smaller bag that can fit by your feet on the plane.

 On the go:

-I wore the Bobby pretty much all day for two weeks straight, and I never had sore shoulders or any back pain.
-It was comfortable to wear when filled with all my daily essentials (phone, DSLR camera and lens, wallet, two notebooks, power bank, snacks, sunglasses, pens, lip balm, water).
+I wore the Bobby pretty much all day for two weeks straight around Spain, and again for two weeks in Amsterdam, and I never had sore shoulders or any back pain.
+It was comfortable to wear when filled with all my daily essentials (phone, DSLR camera and lens, wallet, two notebooks, power bank, snacks, sunglasses, pens, lip balm, water, light raincoat, umbrella).
 Even when I added souvenirs or extra items on travel days, it was still easier to carry the weight than it was with my previous bag.

 The inner compartments make it easy to organize and find things quickly, but can be an issue when what you have doesn't fit inside a pocket or pouch.
-For example, my power bank is rectangular, so I couldn't put it in the smaller cylindrical power bank space, so that spot was wasted and I had to use up another pocket.
+For example, my power bank is rectangular, so I couldn't put it in the smaller cylindrical power bank space, so I had to use up another pocket and find something small to go there instead.
 On the other hand, I think the card-sized pouches in the straps are a stroke of genius - I put my metro and hotel key card inside and it was so easy to access and stash them away while I was walking around.

 While I loved all the hidden pockets, I missed having an external side-pouch where I could put a bottle of water.
 My other pack had one and while I know it's not secure, it would have freed up some interior space and saved me from having to stop and open the bag whenever I was thirsty.
 And really, I don't think a boring water bottle will be all that tempting to thieves anyway.